 About the Inn

-The Reynolds Mansion, now a luxury bed and breakfast in Bellefonte, was placed on the National Historic Register in 1977.
+About the Inn contains historic information about the Reynolds Mansion, now a luxury bed and breakfast in Bellefonte.
+It was placed on the National Historic Register in 1977.
 It was built in 1885 by Major William Frederick Reynolds, a wealthy businessman, landowner, and banker.
 The home, designed by renowned architect C.S.Wetzel, is of the late Victorian period featuring an eclectic blend of Gothic, Italianate, and Queen Anne styles.
 The stone for the exterior was quarried by the Hummelstown Brownstone Company in Hummelstown, PA.
 Due to its purple or blue cast, it is referred to as blue brownstone.
 The Carriage House, situated at the back of the property, was built in 1893.
 This building was also once used as a chapel.

 The Innkeepers’ daughter, Carly, received her Master of Music degree from SUNY Stony Brook.
 She also received a performance certificate from Penn State University.
-She is currently playing second bassoon in the Altoona Symphony and recently opened up her own retail store in downtown Bellefonte called Bone Bar & Boutique selling unique dog and cat products.
+She is married, bought a house, and has a full-time job at Penn State University.
 Also in residence at the Mansion are the Andriaccios’ two dogs, Tony and Nia, who love to sneak out into the dining room to visit with guests after breakfast.